-Michael summarised the report by explaining the Committee received the results of a review of panel membership including a consideration of the practices of other Trusts in this area.
-The Committee will review and recommend training and appraisal processes for panel members on the basis of that review.
+The Committee received the outcome of a review of panel membership and practices including benchmarking against other Trusts in the region in relation to appraisal of panel members.
+The Committee will review and recommend training and appraisal processes for panel members in due course.